LukeLin1126/WDC1/Final/README.md

 For display result, the steam do not have table head to point at the purpose of search results.
 My implementation have a table title to classify the purpose of research results which makes user's more easily to understand the search results.

+# Part 2

+Download [THIS ZIP FILE](https://adelaide.mobius.cloud/web/Web26000/Public_Html/WDC_MAIN/exam_part2.zip) containing an express web application.

+- This web application is for the online Q&A site that we developed throughout the semester.
+- To run it, you will need to:
+  1. Unzip its contents.
+  2. Use `npm install` to install its modules.
+  3. Start a MySQL server.
+  4. Run `npm start` .
+- It has 2 user accounts, `alice` & `bob` both using the password `password`.

 ## Task 2.1